ChristianVillalba/CS50_Lecture_0/README.md

 ✓ My project uses at least one condition, one loop, and one variable.
 ✓ My project uses at least one sound.
 ✓ My project is more complex than most of those demonstrated in the lecture.

+## What I have learnt with this project

+---
+---

+# Notes: